Skip to main content

 Relationship Created

-ONE asserts a `holds_tokens` relationship and stores live balance metadata.
+ONE asserts a `contains` relationship between page and components with layout metadata.

 Events